AndrewJakubowicz/explainmypet.com/content/posts/feline-odontoclastic-resorptive-lesions-or-feline.md

 title: 'Feline Odontoclastic Resorptive lesions or "Feline '
 date: 2018-02-28T05:41:17.410Z
 ---
 FORL stands for Feline Odontoclastic Resorptive lesions which is a very common condition in cats.
+It is also known as feline caries, tooth resorption (TR) or feline cavities.
 It may be present in up to 75% of cats older than 3 years old.

 That name is quite over whelming so lets break it down:
 * F = Feline = seen in cats!